 Then there was my angst over the health and trauma of my puppy getting on a flight by herself, but once I arrived at the cargo handling terminal of the airport, I could immediately tell they are animal lovers and she was well taken care of.
 As soon as I gave them my papers and ID, the lady at the desk said, “Your puppy is so cute!!
 We all love her!!”
 The crate was supposed to be cable tied shut but obviously the handlers opened it and gave her some cuddles and love, which I was grateful for.
 When I got her out, my heart absolutely melted.
 She is soooo much cuter in person and so tiny and fluffy.
 I had a posse with me and we all screeched like little kids over her.

 Along with the detailed information about what to prepare for the arrival of my puppy, they made sure I had a veterinarian appointment scheduled within the first 3 days of her arrival.
 Puppy Spot has a health guarantee and this coverage only kicks in once you send them a signed certificate from your vet.
+If you’re also getting a puppy, you can navigate to these guys to have it professionally trained.
 The puppy, we named her Cookie, was 8 weeks old when we got her and all her shots were up to date up to that point.
 She came chipped and AKC registered.
 The cost covered all of that plus the travel.
 Cookie was $2000 and although it is more than I wanted to spend, at the end of the day, the fact that we got a new family member who is safe and healthy was well worth it.
 I’ve heard of horror stories of getting sick puppies who don’t make it – no amount of money can make up for that kind of heartbreak.